A smiling woman sits at her kitchen table and uses her phone to pay her bills online.

 How to pay your credit card bill online

 You have different options as to how you can pay your bill each month.
 Typically, you can make manual, automatic, and one-time payments on your credit card company's online cardmember portal.
-You can make these payments through your debit card or with your bank information using Automated Clearing House (ACH) payments.
+You can make these payments with your bank information using Automated Clearing House (ACH) payments.

 ACH payments—also called ACH transfers—let you to transfer money from one account (like a bank account) to make a payment on another (like on your credit card account).
 You can set up ACH payments as one-time or even recurring automatic charges.
 Typically, you need to provide your credit card account information and banking information, like your routing and account number.
 Sometimes you can automatically connect these accounts using your online banking credentials if your credit card company allows it.